Written by Beatriz Arnillas.

 4. Build a flexible roadmap that affords customized school design

-Just like we now require teachers to be flexible and customize learning to address different students’ needs, school leaders and central office administrators need to provide a flexible framework so each school can decide which learner centered learning environment model best fits their school demographic profile and culture.
+Just like we now require teachers to be flexible and customize learning to address different students’ needs, school leaders and central office administrators need to provide a flexible framework so each school can decide which learner-centered model best fits their school demographic profile and culture.
 Luckily for us other folks have already done quite a bit of work in this area.
 Consult with the Clayton Christensen Institute “Blended Learning” models, read a little about flex models, visit some schools that have successfully implemented innovative and engaging models, and help your schools decide what makes sense for them.
 In Houston, schools are very different from each other.
 Some are magnets but accept any student who wants to register (if too many register, the decision is made through a raffle), in other schools, students must qualify, others are comprehensive neighborhood schools, and yet others are charters.
 Whether they are award-winning schools, or schools that need improvement, each of them has designed a model that fits their students’ needs, and teachers and students are moving the needle!
 Education is increasingly learner-centered and scores are improving.

 Some Flex Models: